andyyu2004/gift-wizard/client/README.md

 # Gift Wizard - Team 03

 ## Getting Started
+Go to https://gift-wizard.herokuapp.com/ this is our deployed url.
 Simply `npm install` under `/team03/client` directory, and then `npm start` to run this application.

 ## Home View (/)